AWSMiranda/cdk-serverless-demo/README.md

 A project with instructions how to run a CDK serverless demo project, written in TypeScript.
 You will not find any code files here, only the README with detailed instructions how to create a demo project step by step.
 Shout-out to [Darko Mesaros](https://github.com/darko-mesaros) for providing a sample example project that has been used for this demo tutorial.
-You can find all the code in a slightly different setup [here](https://github.com/darko-mesaros/aws-cdk-for-serverless).
+You can find the result code of this tutorial [here](https://github.com/am29d/cdk-serverless-demo/tree/output).

 If there are any problems, please open an issue.

 ## Requirements

 Before running the demo make sure to install CDK as mentioned here: [How to install CDK](https://github.com/aws/aws-cdk/blob/master/README.md).
 You will deploy the demo project to your AWS Account, make sure you have set the current profile with `AWS_PROFILE` and AWS CLI credentials.
 Partice practice practice, try to have multiple dry runs to safely navigate through the code and be able explain the details.
 Do not paste the content into the editor, instead write the statements and explain your thinking.

 ## Start